 Considering the above example of Company XYZ, since it distributed 20% of its net income from FY 20 – 21, the remaining 80% of that income is retained for other purposes and is the retention ratio.

-The payout ratio is also expressed on a per-share basis.
-In this formula, both a company’s net income and the total amount of dividends it paid out is divided by the total number of outstanding shares of that organisation.
+It is also expressed on a per-share basis.
+In this formula, both a company’s net income and the total amount of dividends it paid out are divided by the total number of outstanding shares of that organisation.

 Considering the example of Company XYZ, let’s suppose that it has a total of 1 lakh outstanding shares.
 Thence, since its net income is Rs.10 lakh its earnings per share (EPS) would come to be Rs.10.
 Similarly, since it paid out Rs.2 lakh as dividends, its dividend per share (DPS) would be Rs.2.
 Therefore, DPR = 2 / 10 = 0.2 or 20%.